 Tuning fundamentals: musical and conceptual detail

-Now, we will go much deeper, unpicking the foundations of tuning.
-The rest of this article examines the strengths, weaknesses, and incongruities of established methods, while also discussing psychological self-preparation, the science of string vibration, and some broader considerations including instrument care and ‘tuning on the fly’.
+This article examines the strengths, weaknesses, and incongruities of established methods, while also discussing psychological self-preparation, the science of string vibration, and some broader considerations including instrument care and ‘tuning on the fly’.

 In other words, this is the ‘why’ as well as lots more detail on the ‘how’.
 We analyse James Taylor’s microtonal ‘stretched tuning’ and trace the design of the guitar’s fretboard to the epic mathematical treatises of the Ming Dynasty, also seeing what ancient Vedic musicology shares with the cosmology espoused by 21st-century string theorists.